EversongWoods/UnityOidcClient/README.md

-# Unity3D Android/iOS Authentication Client
+# Unity3D Authentication Client for Secure Login based on the OIDC standard (using built-in system browser)

 Mobile applications that need OpenID Connect / OAuth 2 authentication would normally use a library like Google's [AppAuth](https://github.com/openid/AppAuth-Android), which is available for Android and iOS, but unfortunatley *not* for Unity Android/iOS apps.

 Luckily, there's a C# library that does work: [IdentityModel.OidcClient2](https://github.com/IdentityModel/IdentityModel.OidcClient2).
 This is not just a drop-in package, however - there are quite a few steps to configure your Unity project to use it successfully.
 But it's not too onerous, and the end result is your app will use SFSafariViewController on iOS and Chrome Custom Tabs on Android, and be able to work with any OAuth 2 / OpenID Connect server.

-This repository contains an example Unity 2018.1 Android/iOS app that demonstrates how this can be achieved.
+This repository contains an example Unity 2022 Android/iOS app that demonstrates how this can be achieved.
 It uses a demo instance of identityserver ([demo.duendesoftware.com](https://demo.duendesoftware.com/)) - you can see the source code [here](https://github.com/IdentityServer/IdentityServer4.Demo).
 Vidoes of the example running: [Android](https://codenature.info/pub/unityauth/android-identitymodel-unity-sample.mp4) and [iOS](https://codenature.info/pub/unityauth/iphone-identitymodel-unity-sample.mp4).

 You can login with `alice/alice` or `bob/bob`